 Our third sensitivity analysis varied the probability of patients electing to undergo treatment without signs of progression.
-Again, we varied the probability from 50%-200% of our base case estimate, and the results are summarized in Table 11 above.
-Doubling the number of men who elect to undergo treatment had no effect on the QALE benefit seen with AS, but the additional cost of AS increased from \$851 in our base case to \$4,000.

-Assuming that no men elected treatment, AS was both cost saving, by \$3,564 as compared to ORP, and more effective, by 10.8 months compared to ORP.
+Again, we varied the probability from 50%-200% of our base case estimate, and the results are summarized in Table 12 above.
+Doubling the number of men who elect to undergo treatment reduced the QALE benefit by 2.7 months, and more than doubled the incremental cost of AS (from \$2,074 in our base case to \$4,965).
+Assuming that no men elected treatment, AS increased costs by \$1,267 as compared to ORP, with a gain of 14.6 months of QALE.